kang-tian/kang-tian.github.io/projects/AB_Test_CausalEffect_COVID_Info_on_Behavior/index.md

 # The Causal Effect of Receiving Information About the Sequelae of COVID-19 on Preventive Behaviors (2021-2022)

-**Kang Tian, McGill University**
+**Kang Tian, McGill University**    <br>
-**ECON-664: Applied Cross-Sectional Methods**
+**ECON-664: Applied Cross-Sectional Methods**  <br>
 ***Note***: This is a personal paper.
 The questionnaire design, data collection, and intervention implementation were carried out collaboratively with two group members, Mingda Li and Jingjie Guo.
-Due to ethical considerations, the original dataset will remain confidential.
+Due to ethical considerations, the original dataset will remain confidential.   <br>
 **Link to Code:** https://github.com/kang-tian/AB_Test_CausalEffect_COVID_Info_on_Behavior

 <p> &nbsp;</p>